OctopusDeploy/docs/docs/getting-started.md

 Welcome!

 This section provides an overview of Octopus Deploy by explaining how Octopus Deploy fits into your application delivery pipeline.
-It provides an overview of the major concepts in Octopus and links to the relevant documentation, which explore the concepts further and guide you through implementing them with your own [self-hosted Octopus](/docs/getting-started.md#self-hosted-octopus) or [Octopus Cloud](/docs/getting-started.md#octopus-cloud).
+It provides an overview of the major concepts in Octopus and links to the relevant documentation, which explore the concepts further and guide you through implementing them with your own [self-hosted](/docs/getting-started.md#self-hosted-octopus) or [cloud-hosted](/docs/getting-started.md#octopus-cloud) Octopus server.

 ## Octopus in Your Delivery Process